nemonemonee/personal_web/content/sections/legal/cv.md

 **University of Washington | Jan. – Mar.
 2022**
 - Developed a novel model for predicting the Unicode character with a top-three accuracy rate of 36.1% across 9 languages.
 - Implemented a Recurrent Neural Network with Long Short-Term Memory cells within PyTorch framework to make the word-level prediction.
-- Optimized the model’s performance by integrating a Trie data structure for efficient character-level pruning.
+- Optimized the model's performance by integrating a Trie data structure for efficient character-level pruning.

 #### **Big Data Analysis Summer School**
 **University College of London, UK | July 2019**